kbmackenzie/aranea/docs/aranea.md

 Aranea always looks for files in the **current working directory**.
 Whenever a directive expects a filepath, know the path should be relative to the current working directory.

-As an example, with this directory structure (where `.` is the current working directory):
+As an example, with this directory structure (where `.` is the current working directory)...

 ```tree
 .